Rosh Hashanah - the Ten Days of Awe - and Yom Kippur

 Finally, it is noted that the blowing of the shofar is a regular feature of the High Holy Days each year, which is why many Christians believe that the return of the Messiah will occur during the High Holy Days.
 Only Yahweh knows when, but we are told that we must stay alert and sober, and not allow ourselves to be deceived.
 Among His parables we find the picture of the workers being found busy when the Master returns, and receiving a reward.
 For Jews the sounding of the shofar can carry either of two primary significant meanings.
 First is to sound the alert, and prepare for battle, but secondly it is used to sound a fanfare for the coronation of the King, the Messiah, a time to make a joyful noise.
 In the Book of Revelation, there is the description of the Messiah returning with an army of angels, descending to the earth at the sound of the shofar.

-With that being said, the ecumenical examiner would like to wish all the best to our readers.
+With that being said, the ecumenical examiner would like to wish all the best to our readers, and friends.
 May you be inscribed and sealed for a good year.
 Shalom.
 Amen.
 Hallelujah.

 Incidentally, if you don't own a shofar, you might consider getting one.
 Whether you are a Christian or a Jew, you can order them in all sizes, types, and in various price ranges through the internet.

 The day for making a joyful noise will soon be upon us.
-Among others, you might try;
+Among other sites, you might try;

 Here is why it's so important to know and understand these feasts, even if you aren't Jewish: These seven feasts integrate and embody profound prophecy, lighting a way for us from the coming of the Messiah to the End of Days.
 These seven feasts depict the entire redemptive mission of Yeshua.
 Through the ordained feasts God gave to Moses, we can see the timeline for Yahweh’s rescue plan for His earthly children.
 The sequence and timing of these feasts were carefully arranged and coordinated by Yahweh Himself to bring His people into relationship with Him and to offer a blessed assurance of a place in the coming Kingdom of God.